encode/django-rest-framework/docs/tutorial/2-requests-and-responses.md

             if serializer.is_valid():
                 comment = serializer.object
                 comment.save()
-                return Response(serializer.data, status=HTTP_201_CREATED)
+                return Response(serializer.data, status=status.HTTP_201_CREATED)
             else:
-                return Response(serializer.error_data, status=HTTP_400_BAD_REQUEST)
+                return Response(serializer.error_data, status=status.HTTP_400_BAD_REQUEST)

 Our instance view is an improvement over the previous example.
-It's slightly more concise, and the code now feels very similar to if we were working with the Forms API.
+It's a little more concise, and the code now feels very similar to if we were working with the Forms API.
+We're also using named status codes, which makes the response meanings more obvious.

-    @api_view(allow=['GET', 'PUT', 'DELETE'])
+    @api_view(['GET', 'PUT', 'DELETE'])
     def comment_instance(request, pk):
         """
         Retrieve, update or delete a comment instance.